civetta/Transcript-Report/README.md

 or not, using the whiteboard_count (these numbers represent the number of times a teacher interacts with the whiteboard.
 So a number of at least 3 means a teacher opened it up, and drew something).

+**Transcript Analysis:** Calls transcript_df (see below).
+Then it takes the data from transcript df and analyzes it.
+For example it figure out

 **Create Transcript DF:** Takes each transcripts and makes a dataframe out of each of them called trans_df (transcript dataframe).
 With this it figures out the RT (response time)